-This article offers five helpful tips for Seattle home buyers who are planning to enter the real estate market in 2018.
+Summary: Looking to buy a home in Seattle some time soon?
+This article offers five helpful tips for Seattle home buyers who are planning to enter the real estate market in 2019 or 2020.

-Despite what you might have heard about home prices “cooling” in 2018, the Seattle real estate market is still red-hot in terms of competition.
+Despite what you might have heard about home prices “cooling” in 2019, the Seattle real estate market is still a relatively competitive one.
 But home buyers can still succeed in this market.
 Here’s how to get off on the right foot.

 1. Balance your expectations against the realities of the market.

 Home buyers tend to go into the market with an extensive wish list of features, location, etc. That’s fine, as long as you balance those expectations with the realities of the housing market.
-And the reality, as we enter 2018, is that the Seattle real estate market is very competitive.
+And the reality, as we near the end of 2019,is that the Seattle real estate market is very competitive.

 And then there’s the inventory situation.
 A “balanced” real estate market has somewhere around five or six months worth of supply.
-But at the start of 2018, Seattle had less than a one-month supply of homes for sale.
+But as of the end of summer 2019, Seattle had less than a two-month supply of homes for sale, even though inventory has eased over the recent past compared to last year, which is well below what’s considered a balanced market.
 That’s a serious inventory crunch, and it underscores the importance of having realistic expectations when buying a home.

 2. Aim to make the first offer, and make it a strong one.